artkeller/CYFRAM/README.md

 All test results are part of this distribution and reside in the folders **logic** and **output**.

 Although other Cypress F-RAMs are not tested yet memories with 2-byte addressing should work.
-Grateful if you can send results of tested F-RAM memories (of differnt vendors if feasable).
+Grateful if you can send results of tested F-RAM memories (of different vendors if feasable).

 Larger F-RAM memories with 3-byte adressing are not supported until yet.